learnk8s/learnk8s.io/src/gatekeeper/content.md

 Gatekeeper registers itself as a controller with the validation webhook in the Kubernetes API.
 Any resource submitted to the cluster is intercepted and inspected against the list of active policies.

 Also, Gatekeeper embraces Kubernetes native concepts such as Custom Resource Definitions (CRDs) and hence the policies are managed as Kubernetes resources.
-The Google Cloud docs on this topic are a good place to learn more.
+The [Google Cloud docs](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) on this topic are a good place to learn more.

-Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine and the policies are written in the Rego language.
+Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine and the policies are written in the Rego language, same as checks for `conftest`.

 In the part, you will try out Gatekeeper.
-You will need access to a Kubernetes cluster with admin-level privileges such as minikube .
-Once you have kubectl configured to communicate to the cluster, run the following to setup gatekeeper:
+You will need access to a Kubernetes cluster with admin-level privileges such as one setup using `minikube`.
+Once you have `kubectl` configured to communicate to the cluster, run the following to setup gatekeeper:

 ```terminal|command=1|title=bash
 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml